EU court annuls Morocco trade agreement over Western Sahara | DW | 29.09.2021

 The EU is Morocco's leading trade partner and the biggest foreign investor in Morocco.

 The EU ruling was embraced by Sahrawi activists as a small victory over Morocco.
-Some Moroccans nationalists, on the other hand, blasted the move, accusing the EU of "attacking Moroccan sovereignty".
+Some Moroccan nationalists, on the other hand, blasted the move, accusing the EU of "attacking Moroccan sovereignty".

 Mohamedsalem Werad, a videographer from Western Sahara and co-editor of the blog Saharawi Voice, told DW the ruling "did not come as a surprirse" but showed that the rule of law is "on our side".